pauloivoalves/pauloivoalves/README.md

-## Hi there 👋
+Hi there 👋

-- 🌱 I’m currently learning git and coding
+I'm Paulo,

+I'm a seasoned product manager with a solid technical background.
+Lately, I've been diving into coding with AI tools like Claude and Cursor to bring my own product ideas to life from scratch.